 Every lesson is straddled by a 10-minute break to allow for free play, which serves to increase attention and academic performance during the lessons.
-In addition, there is a 30-minute break per day.
+In addition, there is a 20-minute break per day.
 Teachers and Grade 7 leaders monitor the grounds during break.
-During break, pupils may not go into any area beyond the tennis courts or swimming pool or any area close to the Prep School classes.
-Pupils are permitted to play on the all-purpose courts during break, but they must remove their school shoes or wear takkies.
 Pupils are encouraged to play on the swings and jungle gyms as long as they do so with respect to peers and the equipment.
 No ball games may be played on the concrete slab at the tuck shop or near the classrooms.
 Pupils are expected to ensure that litter is placed in the rubbish bins after break.
-Electronic devices may not be used at break without the express permission of a teacher.
 PEPPS encourages face to face socialisation during break.